SgtCoDFish/bedrock-bootstrap/00-foundation/README.md

 0x1004:    0x00028067
 ```

 `x 0x80000000` dumps the memory at that address, which we can see is our `main` function above.
-We know we've loaded the file correctly into qemu.
+We know we've loaded the file correctly into QEMU.

 So we see our program is loaded correctly, and `info register pc` shows us that the board has defaulted `pc` to `0x1000`, and at that address there's actually an instruction already there which we didn't write!